-In this article I am going to share my knowledge with you about how acupuncture can support your cancer treatment and I will give you some lifestyle and dietary recommendations.
+In this article I am going to share my experience with you about how acupuncture do with your cancer treatment support and I will give you some lifestyle and dietary recommendations.
 Additionally, I will give you some information about the causes of cancer according to Traditional Chinese medicine and different body constitutions.

 1. What is the cause of cancer according to Traditional Chinese medicine?

 In ancient times, traditional Chinese medicine practitioners considered that different pathogenic factors (Phlegm, Heat, Blood Stasis, Qi Stagnation, Food Stagnation and/or Cold) could cause stagnation and toxins (i.e. fibroids, tumors, cysts, lumps, rashes) to accumulate in our body (in organs or meridians).